mIRC-Scripters/mirckb/docs/source/commands/hotlink.rst

 /hotlink
 ========

-The **/hotlink** command can be used to override the default popups menu when right clicking a word and triggering the :doc:`on hotlink </events/hotlink>` event.
+The **/hotlink** command can be used to override the default popups menu when right clicking a word and triggering the :doc: `on hotlink </events/on_hotlink>` event.

 Synopsis
 --------